Eligibility for Interment/Inurnment at USMA

 A graduate of the United States Military Academy, provided he/she also:

-7. Assignment of Gravesites/Niches.
-Gravesites/niches are assigned by the Memorial Affairs Office in accordance with the following criteria:
+- Assignment of Grave Sites/Niches.
+Grave Sites/niches are assigned by the Memorial Affairs Office in accordance with the following criteria:

-2. Only one gravesite will be assigned for eligible members of a family.
+- Only one grave site will be assigned for eligible members of a family.

 A small, white, marble headstone will be furnished and installed without cost for each interment.
 Standard, simplified inscription includes name, rank, date of birth, date of death, war service record, and religious emblem (if desired).